Causes, tests and treatment

 In a normal conception, a single sperm with 23 chromosomes fertilises an egg with 23 chromosomes, making 46 in all.
 Each of our cells contains 23 pairs of chromosomes, where one of each pair is from the mother and the other from the father.

 Sometimes this process goes wrong, and one possible outcome is a molar pregnancy.
 The hydatidiform mole may be either partial or complete, depending on the genetic make-up of the fertilised egg.

 - In a partial mole, two sperm fertilise the egg instead of one, creating 69 instead of 46 chromosomes.
 With too much genetic material, the pregnancy develops abnormally, with the placenta outgrowing the baby.
 There may be evidence of a fetus but it will be abnormal and cannot survive.

 - In a complete mole, one (or even two) sperm fertilises an egg cell that has no genetic material inside.
 There is not enough genetic material.
 Usually the fertilised egg dies at that point but in rare cases it goes on to implant in the uterus.
 When it does, the embryo doesn’t develop, just the cells that will become the placenta and they fill the uterus with molar tissue.

-You can read more detailed information in our leaflet Hydatidiform Mole.
+You can read more detailed information in our leaflet Molar Pregnancy.